Keto-Friendly Boiled Peanuts: What You Need To Know Before Indulging

 There are several ways peanuts can be prepared as well as different additions that can be made to the peanuts.
 If any oil is used, then there should be an effort to stay away from processed oils.
 Instead, healthy oils that have little processing and are natural should be used.

-Oils such as virgin olive oil are a great substitute for vegetable oil as they contain more oleic acid than saturated fats, which increase the content of carbs and are high in fat.4
+Oils such as virgin olive oil are a great substitute for vegetable oil as they contain more oleic acid than saturated fats, which increase the content of carbs and are high in fat.6

-Pick the Right Brand to Avoid Asking “Are Boiled Peanuts Keto?”
+Pick the Right Brand to Avoid Asking “Can You Eat Boiled Peanuts on Keto?”

 Several brands have misleading labels in regard to the nutritional information they contain.
 They may also include additives, unhealthy processed oils, and sweeteners that will render the boiled peanuts non-keto.
 For example, Peanut patch has a variety of boiled peanuts such as Cajun, original, and hot and spicy boiled peanuts.

 Their salt and vinegar type should be avoided as they contain a higher amount of net carbs at 3 grams of net carbs due to the addition of additives or the use of peanut oil.
-Can you be in ketosis and still not lose weight?
-Yes, it is, therefore, essential to ensure the right brand is chosen to enjoy boiled peanuts on keto that are low in carbs.
+Yes, it is possible to be in ketosis and still not lose weight.
+Therefore, choosing the correct brand of boiled peanuts that are low in carbs is crucial for enjoying them on a keto diet.

 How Many Boiled Peanuts Can I Eat & Remain in Ketosis?